Antimicrobial Preservative Effectiveness Testing

 Listed below are the most commonly utilized methods and a brief highlight of what differentiates each from the other.

-• United States Pharmacopoeia <51> Antimicrobial Preservative Effectiveness Test: This is the compendia used primarily for pharmaceutical products.
+This is the compendia used primarily for pharmaceutical products.
 However, many personal care companies also utilize this method for their products as well.
-It segments the testing into product categories: Injections, Topical Products, Oral Products in aqueous bases, and antacid products.
+It segments the testing into product categories: Injections, Topical Products, Oral Products in aqueous bases, and Antacid products.
 Most personal care items fit into the Topical Product Category.

-• European Pharmacopoeia (EP): Has three categories: Parenteral and Ophthalmic, Topical and Oral Preparations.
+Has three categories: Parenteral/Ophthalmic, Topical and Oral Preparations.
 This method uses only four microorganisms.
 The intervals evaluated depend on the category of the product.

 Summary

-When used wisely, synthetic and natural preservative systems will reduce or kill microorganisms present in a product due to accidental microbial contamination which may occur over the course of normal product use.
+When used wisely, synthetic and natural preservative systems will reduce or kill microorganisms present in a product due to incidental microbial contamination which may occur over the course of normal product use.

 Antimicrobial Preservative Efficacy testing is essential for cosmetic, pharmaceutical and personal care product manufacturers to identify which preservative combination(s) and concentration(s) are appropriate for microbial growth prevention while minimizing undesirable preservative side effects.
 Moreover, preservative formulations must meet regulatory standards for the protection of human health and market approval.